-Puerto Rico governor says “Let’s talk” after Elon Musk offers to solve the island’s power crisis
+Puerto Rico governor says ‘Let’s talk’ after Elon Musk offers to solve the island’s power crisis

 Musk also has a history of turning Twitter chats into something more.
 He struck a deal to build a battery plant in South Australia based on a tweet with Atlassian founder and Australian Mike Cannon-Brookes last March.
 Musk broke ground on the deal last month and stands to lose $50 million if he doesn’t complete the job within 100 days.

-As Musk mentioned in his tweet, Tesla has created a battery and solar power grid for other islands like the Kauaʻi Island Utility Cooperative in Hawaii and in American Samoa.
+As Musk mentioned in his tweet, Tesla has created a battery and solar power grid for other islands, like the Kauaʻi Island Utility Cooperative in Hawaii and in American Samoa.

 Of course, those projects were for much smaller populations than Puerto Rico.
 But Musk seems confident his system can scale to meet the demands of the island’s 3.4 million citizens.Featured Image: ullstein bild / Contributor/Getty Images